Softbank says listing of mobile unit an option; no decision made

-TOKYO, Jan 15 (Reuters) - SoftBank Group Corp said on Monday that a listing of its core mobile-phone subsidiary Softbank Corp was an option as part of its capital strategy but that no such decision had been made.
+TOKYO (Reuters) - SoftBank Group Corp (9984.T) said on Monday that a listing of its core mobile-phone subsidiary Softbank Corp was an option as part of its capital strategy but that no such decision had been made.

 SoftBank said in a statement that “we are always studying various capital strategy options.
 The listing of SoftBank Corp. shares is one such option, but no decision has been made to officially proceed with this course.”